Unequal Error Protection for Digital Semantic Communication with Channel Coding: Block-Level UEP Framework for Digital Semantic Communication

-After this initial grouping, the total number of the non-singleton bit groups is $(\max_i R_i -1)/2$.
+After this initial partitioning, the total number of the non-singleton bit blocks is $(\max_i R_i -1)/2$.
 To further reduce the overall blocklength, we utilize the criterion derived from \textbf{Theorem~1}.
-Although \textbf{Theorem~1} originally provides an equivalent condition favoring separation, it implicitly produces the following condition for merging groups:
+Although \textbf{Theorem~1} originally provides an equivalent condition favoring separation, it implicitly produces the following condition for merging blocks:

-However, since the exact blocklengths $n_1$ and $n_2$ required to achieve the target bit-flip probabilities for groups of sizes $k_1$ and $k_2$ respectively are unknown, we approximate the BLER of any group $\mathcal{A}$ as follows:
+However, since the exact blocklengths $n_1$ and $n_2$ required to achieve the target bit-flip probabilities for blocks of sizes $k_1$ and $k_2$ respectively are unknown, we approximate the BLER of any block $\mathcal{A}$ as follows:

-which estimates the probability that at least one bit within a group of size $|\mathcal{A}|$ is erroneous \cite{olmos2009exponential}.
+which estimates the probability that at least one bit within a block of size $|\mathcal{A}|$ is erroneous \cite{olmos2009exponential}.
 Using this approximation, we further obtain

 allowing us to apply the merging condition effectively.
-The proposed grouping algorithm is detailed in \textbf{Algorithm~3}.
+The proposed block partitioning algorithm is detailed in \textbf{Algorithm~3}.